mousepawmedia/devdocs/network/source/tools/sphinx.rst

        foo
        bar/baz

-..
-IMPORTANT::  Note that I lined everything up, so both of my new entries have
+..  important::  Note that I lined everything up, so both of my new entries have
     the same number of leading spaces as :code:`:maxdepth: 2`.
 ReST is VERY finicky!
 You should line things up exactly.